PhoenixAceVFX/bash2appimage/README.md

 Originally used for [HyprUpld](https://github.com/PhoenixAceVFX/hyprupld) this script can compile any Bash scripts to an AppImage
 > This only works on Bash Scripts that can run without any extra ones

+# Dependencies?
+The script has been setup to install any dependencies if they are needed

 # How to use this?
 Clone the repo to your local system
 Create a folder named "Scripts"